lukedevj/autofeepolicy/README.md

 +----------------------------+-------------+--------------+-----------------+------------+
 # As I only have two payment channels I had to remove 6ff267c575bbc8f779994fa882 from the configuration for it to work.
 ```
-To apply the tax policy rules you must pass --activate-policy-auto as an argument
+To apply the fees policy rules you must pass --activate-policy-auto as an argument
 ```bash
 $ autofeepolicy fees --activate-policy-auto +----------------------------+-------------+--------------+-----------------+------------+